There was never a fight at the Alamo in 1836

 |

-The leader of the Tejanos (Mexican Texans) is Juan Seguin, a nobleman. |
+Leader of the Tejanos (Mexican Texans) is Juan Seguin, a nobleman. |

 Commander of the Swiss armed group is Henman Sevogel, a nobleman.
 The names Seguin & Sevogel are close. |